farhadrahimiklie/Complete-C/23 Charecter Array (String)/Readme2.md

-# Character Arrays in C — Complete Course

-This README provides a full, comprehensive, and beginner‑friendly course on **Character Arrays in C**, covering all essential concepts needed for real projects.

----

 ## 1. Introduction to Character Arrays

 A character array in C is a sequence of characters stored in contiguous memory.
 It is commonly used to store text or strings.